 Presentations.
 Reveal.js is a presentation framework that lets you author presentations in HTML or markdown.
 Any text I can just use markdown and make decent looking presentations.
 I admit that in a good presentation, markdown isn’t the solution, because presentations should be dominated by visual display of information rather than text, so in this case I mostly use SVG format – but for text when necessary, Reveal makes it nice to use markdown.

 Curriculum Vitae.
 Still haven’t gotten there yet, but I intend to write a markdown CV and convert to PDF or HTML as needed using pandoc.

 Why markdown is the key

-To me, the step forward that makes most of this possible is markdown because it enables you to embed simple text markup (assigning headings, citations, etc) in a human-readable ASCII standard format, so the content is completely portable.
-It even looks nice in a markdown-aware text editor, which understands asterisks for bold, etc. I guess this has been possible for awhile with LaTeX, but the complexity of LaTeX make it great for layout but less great for just writing.
-The heaviness of LaTeX make it tough for simple tasks, plus it’s geared toward page-like outputs (which are getting less important).
-LaTeX has it’s place, but it’s not the answer to the universal content type that will generate all styles.
-Markdown provides a happy compromise – it gives you all the key stuff that you always need, but none of the stuff that isn’t.
+To me, the step forward that makes most of this possible is markdown because it enables you to embed simple text markup (assigning headings, citations, etc.) in a human-readable ASCII standard format, so the content is completely portable.
+It even looks nice in a markdown-aware text editor, which understands asterisks for bold, etc. I guess this has been possible for a while with LaTeX, but the complexity of LaTeX makes it great for layout but less great for just writing.
+The heaviness of LaTeX makes it tough for simple tasks, plus it’s geared toward page-like outputs (which are getting less important).
+LaTeX has its place, but it’s not the answer to the universal content type that will generate all styles.
+Markdown provides a happy compromise – it gives you all the key stuff that you always need, but none of the stuff you don’t.
 Markdown is perhaps as close as we’ll get to a compromise between WYSIWYG and separating content and style, which to me makes it a beautiful balance.